lopezdsr/sql-query/sqlref/sql_functions.md

 ## named_struct
 {: #named_struct}

-named_struct(name1, val1, name2, val2, ...) - Creates a struct with the given field names and values.
+named_struct(name1, val1, name2, val2, ...) - Creates a struct with the indicated field names and values.

 **Example of an SQL function usage fragment:**